 There are a few things that can get me out of the house during winter hibernation or away from my summer Netflix and Chill; pizza, wine and maybe a manicure.
 If I’m desperate enough.

 There are so many good places in Chicago to eat a good slice, but I can’t stand deep dish.
 Except, maybe when I’m hungover.
 Or pregnant.
 One of those happens more than the other.
 But really, I’m a thin crust kind of girl.
 I have narrowed it down to just three, but there are so many more options in the city.
 Read more at CGL Food

-My son, Noah, is 15 months.
+My son, Noah, is two years old now.
 He is a happy, healthy, silly little boy and that is all that matters.
 I love him so much, it is actually hard to describe.
 But to this day, I carry around what I call “MG” aka mom guilt.
-Read more on CGL Baby

 Ok, moms.
 We did it.
 We finally got Noah’s first haircut.
 After 14 months, I finally gave in and realized I no longer have a baby, but a growing toddler that needed a haircut.
 Desperately.